Can you embed paper in resin?

-Since paper is a porous material, the fibers can absorb the resin.
+Since paper is a porous material, the fibers can absorb the resin or epoxy.
 This can create staining, darkening, or uneven patches.
 To prevent the paper from soaking up any resin, it first needs to be sealed so the resin remains on the outside.

 Untreated paper in resin